hospotho/Image-Viewer/readme.md

 ## ToDo

 1. `image-viewer.min.js`
-2. keyboard shortcut (image search, index, transforms)
-3. iframe image support
+2. iframe image support
+3. release on Chrome Web Store
+4. https://hospotho.github.io/Image-Viewer/ to teach user how to use it

 ## History